Instructions and Rules along Hetta - Pallas Hiking Trail

 - When hiking on the trail you must follow the rules and regulations given for Pallas-Yllästunturi National Park.

-- Horseback riding is forbidden.
+- Horseback riding is forbidden in the national park.

 Camping and Campfires

 - Camping is only allowed in the vicinity of campfire sites and wilderness huts.